 OE spores are found on the outside of adult Monarch butterflies.
 They are not attached to the butterfly.
 They are packed on the outside of its body, in between and on the scales.
 One butterfly scale may have hundreds and hundreds of spores on it.

 As the adult lays eggs, scales and spores often stick to the egg shell.
+One scale can have over 100 OE spores on it.
+This is a Monarch egg with one scale on it.

 In addition, as Monarch butterflies fly about, spores fall off like glitter falls off Christmas cards.
 When we receive a Christmas card with glitter, the more we move it about, the more glitter lands on the floor, tables, our hands, and other items.
 Glitter from the cards stays around the house for weeks and months.
 It’s the same with OE spores.
 Spores fall off butterflies as they fly over and about milkweed plants.
 As adult butterflies land on the plants to drink nectar or lay eggs, they leave spores sticking to things like glitter stays on your hands when you hold a glittery Christmas card.
+This photo shows scales without spores and scales with spores.

 The caterpillar is the only stage that can ‘get’ OE.
 The spore may be on its egg shell or on a leaf that it eats.
 Once the caterpillar eats a microscopic spore, it has become infected with OE.
 The spore breaks open in the caterpillar’s gut.
 The parasites then move to just under the hypoderm (skin) and duplicate asexually, each one duplicating many times.
 During this time, the caterpillar is weakened by the parasite.